Elijah Anderson (sociologist): Views and opinions

 Anderson's ethnographic work has consistently shown that racism in the United States is not merely a relic of the past but a lived reality embedded in everyday encounters.
-His view is that structural inequalities especially housing segregation, policing, economic disinvestment, and public policy combine with everyday micro-level interactions to reproduce systemic racism and racial disparities in health, education, employment, and occasional racial insults in public.
+His view is that structural inequalities especially housing segregation, policing, economic disinvestment, and public policy combine with everyday micro-level interactions to reproduce persistent racial disparities in health, education, employment, and occasional racial insults in public.
 He rejects simplistic or individualistic explanations of urban problems, such as those advanced by "culture of poverty" theorists, who tend to "blame the victim," and instead highlights the interplay between institutional neglect and personal agency.

 Anderson maintains that while civil rights reforms have allowed many Black Americans to rise socioeconomically, these gains remain vulnerable to backlash and symbolic racism, a primary source of which is the power of the "iconic ghetto."
 In his writing and public commentary, Anderson has expressed concern about the persistence of "symbolic racism" prejudices masked by respectability politics or color-blind rhetoric and how such attitudes undermine genuine racial tolerance and social integration.

 He is a critic of the term "microaggressions," preferring to highlight how even seemingly minor slights can be part of broader systems of racial exclusion.
 Anderson emphasizes the significance of what he calls the "N-word moment" the moment of acute disrespect or episodes where Black individuals are reminded in visceral ways of their "place" or outsider status in white-dominated spaces, during which they are told emphatically that they "do not belong."

 In interviews and essays, Anderson has noted the emotional toll that comes with being what he calls a "perpetual stranger" in white spaces.
-Despite personal success, many Black professionals must perform racial respectability to avoid suspicion or harassment, a condition rooted in the enduring legacy of slavery and segregation, manifested today in the "iconic ghetto."
+Despite personal success, many Black professionals must perform respectability to avoid suspicion or harassment, a condition rooted in the enduring legacy of slavery and segregation, manifested today in the "iconic ghetto."
 He uses the term "white skin as racial capital" to describe how whiteness confers social and economic advantages in real estate markets, professional settings, and public spaces.

 He affirms the potential for multiracial civility and solidarity, especially in cosmopolitan urban zones.
 However, he cautions that such spaces are exceptional, not typical, and that deeper changes in social institutions and attitudes are required to dismantle the enduring color line in American life.